dpizarrow/Codecademy-Projects/README.md

 # Codecademy-Projects

-Repo created to save projects made using Codecademy.
+Repo created to save personal projects made using Codecademy and other platforms.

 ## Completed Courses:
   - Visualize data with Python